-In contrast, \citet{JourablooCVPR2016,JourablooIJCV2017} considered two different regressors that were alternated: one that estimated the 3DMM parameters updates, and another one that estimated the projection parameters updates.
-Whereas in \citep{JourablooCVPR2016} they used a ``simple'' CNN, in \citep{JourablooIJCV2017} they changed all the regressors except the first one.
-They used a Siamese network \citep{BromleyNIPS1993_SiameseNet} that has two branches with shared weights.
-The input to this network is the original face image together with its mirrored image.
-This ensures that the estimated update of the 2D landmarks (projection of the 3D landmarks) for both the input image and the mirrored image are similar, which they claimed that further constraints the face alignment problem, and thus ending up with better reconstructions.
+Differently from all the above works, \citet{JourablooCVPR2016,JourablooIJCV2017} alternated two different regressors: one that estimated the 3DMM parameters updates, and another that estimated the update of the projection parameters.
+Whereas in \citep{JourablooCVPR2016} they used a single CNN, in \citep{JourablooIJCV2017} they used a Siamese network \citep{BromleyNIPS1993_SiameseNet}, which has two branches with shared weights to process at the same time the input image and its mirrored image.
+With this architecture they could enforce the update of the 2D landmarks (projection of the 3D landmarks) for the input image and the mirrored image to be similar, which further constrains the face alignment problem, leading to better reconstructions.